Loan Repayment Assistance

 - date of Juris Doctor degree

-- employment in a qualifying public interest position
+- employment in a qualifying public interest and law-related position

 - total projected annual income